HandsOnDataViz/book/docs/HandsOnDataViz.md

 ### Summary

-In this chapter, you learned …… TODO re-summarize this:
+In this chapter, we delved into geospatial data and the GeoJSON format.

-we will delve further into the topic of [geospatial data and its different formats](geojson.html), such as GeoJSON, the open-standard format most commonly used in this book.
-You’ll learn [how to find and extract geographic boundary files in this format](find-geojson.html) from the crowd-sourced OpenStreetMap platform.
-Also, we’ll show how to convert or create your own top-level map layer data using the [GeoJson.io tool](geojsonio.html), and how to edit these layers with spreadsheet data using the [Mapshaper tool](mapshaper.html).
-Both of these easy-to-learn web-based tools replace most of the need for harder-to-learn geographic information systems, such as the proprietary ArcGIS and the open-source QGIS desktop applications.
-Moreover, you’ll also learn how to georeference a high-quality static map image and transform it into interactive map tiles using the [the MapWarper tool](mapwarper.html).
-Finally, we’ll conclude with strategies to bulk geocode large batches of address data, and to pivot point-level data into polygons to use in choropleth maps.
-By the end of this chapter, you should feel much more confident navigating the overwhelming world of geospatial data.
+You also learned how to use various open-source tools to find geodata, convert and create vector data, and edit and join these layers with spreadsheet data.
+You also “warped” historical raster map images by georeferencing them onto modern maps.
+Finally, you acquired some additional strategies to bulk geocode large batches of US addresses, and to pivot point-level data into polygons for use in choropleth maps.

-In the following chapter, we will talk detecting bias in charts and maps. so that you become a better storyteller and a more critical reader.
+In the next chapter, we will discuss how to detect lies and reduce bias in charts and maps, so that you become a more critical consumer of visualizations as well as a better data storyteller.

 <!--chapter:end:14-transform.Rmd-->